mkindahl/pg_extension/README.md

 add_subdirectory(src)
 ```

-Inside the src directory, we then add the other extensions, but can
+Inside the `src` directory, you can then add the other extensions, but can
 also add the `src` directory as an include directory, allowing the
-different sub-packages reference each others:
+different sub-packages to reference each others:

 ```cmake
 include_directories(${CMAKE_CURRENT_SOURCE_DIR})